Remove Fake Warning from Microsoft Edge

 Lastly : Scan and Delete Malware

-3. Select the desired option, whether you are installing on Personal Computer or Work Computer.
+4. On the next window, select the desired option, whether you are installing on Personal Computer or Business Computer.
+Click Next after selecting one.
+Continue with the installation process.

 Originally published on August 21, 2015